EngineerBetter/introspection/pairing.md

 ## Am I coasting too much?

 When was the last time I drove?
 It's not so much about 'doing your fair share' as making sure that you strengthen the right neural pathways to ensure that you really understand what's going on.
-Could I take over if my pairhad to disappear somewhere?
+Could I take over if my pair had to disappear somewhere?

 ## Have I checked that my pair really understands what I'm doing?